-Figure D-4 - Wetland that would be permanently impacted at South Entrance (0.24-acre)
+Figure F-4 - Wetland that would be permanently impacted at South Entrance (0.24-acre)

-The forest surrounding the 0.24-acre wetland at the South Entrance was disturbed in the past by logging activities.
-While the parking area would not completely obliterate the wetland, the proposed parking area would cover the area where water enters the wetland, and the NPS assumes that the portion of the wetland not under asphalt would dry up.
+The forest surrounding the 0.24-acre wetland at the South Entrance was disturbed by past logging activities.
+The parking area would obliterate most of the wetland, and harden the area where water enters the wetland.
+The NPS assumes that and portions of the wetland not under asphalt would dry up and not function as wetland.